NS2CDT/ns2_beta/README.md

             - Damage type is now "heavy" (double damage to armor).
             - Damage: 10 -> 6
             - Overheat animation sped up such that the time out of combat now matches up exactly with the heat meter for that weapon (before, the overheat animation would finish well-after the heat meter was empty).
-    - Powerpoints
+    - Powernodes
-        - Now all powerpoints start socketed but unbuild by default.
-The powerpoint in the Marine base gets build and the one in the Alien main base gets destroyed on round start.
+        - All Powernodes now start socketed but unbuilt.
+The Powernodes in the Marine Base start built and Alien Hive start destroyed upon round start.
-        - Powerpoints that have no health are not highlighted for either team and can't be damaged.
+        - Powernodes that have no health are not highlighted for either team and can't be damaged.
-        - Powerpoints that haven't been build yet don't affect the location's light state.
+        - Powernodes that haven't been build yet don't affect the location's light state.
-        - The construction progress of a powerpoint is synchronized with their hit points.
-This means when an enemy damages an unbuild powerpoint by 1% hp it also looses 1% construction progress.
+        - The construction progress of a Powernode is synchronized with their hit points.
+This means when an enemy damages an unbuild Powernode by 1% hp it also looses 1% construction progress.
-        - Marines receive no automated order to construct a powerpoint unless there is a structure or blueprint inside the given location that requires power.
+        - Marines receive no automated order to construct a Powernode unless there is a structure or blueprint inside the given location that requires power.

     - Misc